mavlink/MAVSDK-docs/en/contributing/plugins.md

 Generally, MAVSDK APIs ought to be:
 - Simple and easy to use.
-- Reduced to the essentials, so no functionality that is not actually implemented/supported should be exposed.
+- Reduced to the essentials; no functionality that is not actually implemented/supported should be exposed.
 - Clearly named and if possible without too much drone jargon and acronyms.
 - Abstracted from the MAVLink implementation and therefore to provide specific functionality instead of just forwarding direct MAVLink.

 This advice is important if you are planning to contribute the new plugin back and would like it to get accepted and merged.
 We are convinced it is also applicable for internal development but - of course - that's up to you.

 ### About proto structure